-650 - RUBE GOLDBERG MACHINE DESIGN | 1.0 credit
+650 - RUBE GOLDBERG MACHINE DESIGN 0.5 credit for 2 semesters

 A team of students will follow the Engineering Design Process to design and construct a complex machine to accomplish a particular task.
 The team will work throughout the year to research, sketch, build, and present the device.
 They will compete in the Rube Goldberg Machine Contest in early March.
 The students and teacher will decide on specific goals, objectives, and responsibilities for both individuals and the team.
 PREREQUISITE: One credit of science, completion of IED, concurrent enrollment in mathematics and science.
 Application required.